 In addition, depending on when you enroll in an HSA-eligible health plan and how long you stay enrolled, your total contribution limit may be reduced.
 Also you typically have until the federal tax filing deadline (usually April 15) to contribute to an HSA for the prior tax year.

 How to open an HSA

-Step 1: Make sure you are eligible to open an HSA To open and contribute to an HSA, you'll need to be enrolled in an HSA eligible health plan.
-This health plan does not have to be provided by your employer but it must meet the requirements outlined above.
+Step 1: Make sure you're eligible to open an HSA To open and contribute to an HSA, you'll need to be enrolled in an HSA-eligible health plan.
+This health plan does not have to be provided by your employer, but it must meet the requirements outlined above.
 If you aren't sure whether your plan qualifies, check with your benefits administrator or plan provider.

-Step 2: Pick an HSA provider While HSAs are all similar in the tax advantages they offer, the specific features available at different providers varies.
-If you're interested in investing your HSA, for instance, you may want to go with a provider that requires no—or a low—amount of your HSA remain uninvested in cash.
-You'll also want to research if potential HSA providers offer low-cost funds or automated investing options, like robo-advisors, that meet your needs.
+Step 2: Pick an HSA provider While HSAs are all similar in the tax advantages they offer, the specific features available at different providers vary.
+If you're interested in investing your HSA, for instance, you may want to go with a provider that requires no—or a low—amount of your HSA to remain uninvested in cash.
+You may want to research if potential HSA providers offer low-cost funds or automated investing options, like robo-advisors, that meet your needs.
 You may also want to compare fees across different providers.
-Remember too, you can have the flexibility to change your HSA provider even if you are no longer covered by an HSA eligible health plan.
+Remember, too, you can have the flexibility to change your HSA provider even if you're no longer covered by an HSA-eligible health plan.

 Step 3: Don't forget to invest your HSA If you intend to use your HSA to save for long-term medical expenses, don't forget to set up your investments.
-As of 2020, over 90% of HSA funds were held in cash,4 suggesting the vast majority of Americans aren't using this valuable wealth-building tool as well as they could.
+Nearly 80% of participants do not invest their HSA assets,6 suggesting the vast majority of Americans aren't using this valuable wealth-building tool as well as they could.